How is everyone today? (I am not sure how I will get the answer to that, with this being a blog and all.)

 2. Provide a culture of support: Providing a culture of support is very important.
-You need to support your students' growth, teach your students to support each other’s growth, and let your students help your growth.
+You need to support your students' growth, teach your students to support each other’s growth, and let your students support your growth.

 4. You need to care: If your student is falling behind – care!
-If your student can’t tie his/her shoes – care!
+If your student can’t tie their shoes – care!
 If your student seems upset or worried – care!
 If your content is boring – care!
 If your student can’t afford lunch – care!
 (If you don’t’ care, they won’t care – simple as that!)

 5. Provide stability: Of course classrooms and learning environments should be dynamic, but they also need to have a certain amount of stability.
-Keep your emotions in check, keep incentives and ‘punishments’ consistent, and set rules for the class that everyone can agree upon.
+Keep your emotions in check, keep incentives and punishments consistent, and set rules for the class that everyone can agree upon.

-If you have any ideas that you would like to share feel free to post them in the comments section.
+If you have any ideas that you would like to share, feel free to post them in the comments section.